zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 between the methods.
 Additional SSRC will result in all media streams being part of the same 5-tuple (protocol, source address, destination address, source port, destination port) which is the most common selector for flow based QoS.
-Thus, separation of the level of QoS between media streams is not possible.
-That is however possible when using multiple RTP sessions, where each media stream for which a separate QoS handling is desired can be in a different RTP session that can be sent over different 5-tuples.

 It also needs to be noted that packet marking based QoS mechanisms can have limitations.
-A general observation is that different DSCP can be assigned to different packets within in a flow as well as within an RTP Media Stream.
+A general observation is that different DSCP can be assigned to different packets within a flow as well as within an RTP Media Stream.
 However, care needs to be taken when considering which forwarding behaviours that are applied on path due to these DSCPs.
 In some cases the forwarding behaviour can result in packet reordering.
 For more discussion of this see
-{{I-D.ietf-dart-dscp-rtp}}.
+{{RFC7657}}.

 More specific to the choice between using one or more RTP session can be the method for assigning marking to packets.
 If this is done